 - Persuade fewer of the people who prefer your opponents to vote

 Option 1 is the democratic ideal.
-It pushes politicians to publicly explain and defend your policy ideas and values, and their superiority over their opponents', for example in debates and manifestos.
+It pushes politicians to publicly explain their policy ideas and values and why they are superior to their opponents', for example in debates and manifestos.
 You may have noticed that although this still goes on, and is still a mainstay of the political analysis of intellectualist media, it has become little more than a sideshow.
-(America's Republican Party didn't even bother publishing a manifesto of what their policies and priorities if re-elected in 2020.)
+(In 2020 America's Republican Party didn't even bother publishing a manifesto of what their policies and priorities would be if re-elected.)
 That is because the other strategies dominate and undermine the democratic ideal.

 Option 3 is about increasing the cost of voting for people who are more likely to prefer your opponents, in order to deter them from officially registering that preference and having it counted.
-For example, if people from a certain area, or a certain ethnic group, or age, or profession are known to be more likely to vote for your opponent by a ratio of say 55:45, then the logical thing to do if you want to win the election is to pass election laws that will reduce the number of people from that group who will vote by artificially raising its inconvenience.
+Suppose for example that people from a certain area, or a certain ethnic group, or age, or profession are known to be more likely to vote for your opponent, even by a trifling ratio of 55:45.
+Then the logical thing to do if you want to win the election is to pass election laws that will reduce the number of people from that group who will vote by artificially raising its inconvenience to them.
 For example, by requiring certain kinds of ID, or preventing university students from voting on campus, or reducing the number of polling stations in opposition areas so their supporters have to queue for longer.
-Of course this is completely anti-democratic since it attempts to reduce the number people whose opinion is counted and also, quite deliberately and cynically, to engineer electoral outcomes that misrepresent the relative popularity of the political options.
+Of course this is completely anti-democratic since it attempts to reduce the number of people whose opinion is counted and also, -quite deliberately and cynically - to engineer electoral outcomes that misrepresent the relative popularity of the political options.
 Nevertheless it is the entirely logical outcome of democratic competition wherever voting has costs and politicians can manipulate those costs via electoral rules.

 Option 2 is the most relevant, however, for understanding the craziness of modern democratic politics.
 Politicians have to find a way to persuade their supporters (but not those of their opponents!) to go to the trouble of registering that preference as a vote.
-What works best are fantasy stories of good vs evil, the crazier the better.
+Various tactics are employed to this goal.
+But it turns out that what works best are fantasy stories of good vs evil, the crazier the better.
 Unfortunately those fantasies have a way of taking over the political process so that craziness itself comes to rule.